Dtriefidah/zakat/README.md

 ## Installation

 1. In application/config/, rename config.example.php to config.php, and set base_url
-1. In application/config/, rename database.example.php to database.php, and set username, password, database
+2. In application/config/, rename database.example.php to database.php, and set username, password, database
+3. In application/database/, import .sql to your database